 David McIntosh is a leader for the principles of limited constitutional government and individual freedom.
-He is president of the Club for Growth, the leading advocate for economic liberty.
+He is the President of the Club for Growth, the leading advocate for economic liberty.
+He has grown the Club for Growth and its affiliated political committees into the largest and most successful conservative political giving group deploying over $130 million in the election cycle.

 David is a co-founder of the Federalist Society for Law and Public Policy and serves on the Board of Directors.
 He remains active with several free market and conservative think tanks and grassroots organizations.
 David has also had stints at the Hudson Institute and as a Professor of Economics at Ball State School of Business.